Cycling in France: Experience the Magic of traffic-free roads

 - Luz Ardiden

 Event: Grand Colombier Car Free Days

 Taking place on the second Saturday of the Month from June to September, the road to the summit of the Grand Colombier is closed off to traffic from 7 am to 3 pm.
-This particular event has been run successfully since 2013 and is gaining in popularity with each year.
-There is a refreshment station and pit stops put on at the top of the climb and coffee offered at the bottom of the climb by the local Tourism body at Maison du vélo.
+This particular event has been run successfully since 2012 and is gaining in popularity each year.
+There is a refreshment station and pit stops put on at the top of the climb and coffee is offered at the bottom of the climb by the local Tourism body at Maison du vélo.
 There is also an option to ride with part of a larger group leaving from the local tourism body at Maison du vélo at 09:00 am in the small town of Culoz, at the base of the climb.
-More information can be found here.
-The 2022 dates have yet to be confirmed but it is expected it will be similar to the 2021 dates, i.e.. the second Saturday of each month.
+The Bugey Velo website has all the details about the event.

 What about riding these climbs during the Tour de France?

 The other way to experience these climbs traffic-free is to be there to witness a live stage of the Tour de France.
 On these days literally, thousands of people cycle or hike up the mountain passes with a view of watching the professional peloton whizzing past live.
 On the day of the stage, the route of the Tour de France is closed off to traffic early in the morning which means you can enjoy a ride up the mountain pass with all the atmosphere of the Tour as well.
 It is a great experience for sure and one to seek out if you plan to watch a stage live.
 Just be aware this won’t be a day to look at riding the climb at a fast pace.
 The road will be crowded so keep this in mind and enjoy the party atmosphere.

 Plan to cycle in central Paris on the monthly Car Free Day